 In addition, the Hebrews had living prophets who expanded God’s message to them along the way.
-The Mosaic regime provided for a specific sacrificial system for the Israelite people, by which means pardon from sin was bestowed – in view of the coming Savior (see: Gal.
+The Mosaic regime provided for a specific sacrificial system for the Israelite people, by which means pardon from sin was bestowed in view of the coming Savior (see: Gal.
 4:4; Heb.
 9:15).
 Moreover, it embodied an elaborate system of worship.

 Prior to the giving of the Mosaic law, the whole world was under what is commonly called Patriarchal law.
-The father of each household was the family “priest,” so to speak.
+The father of each household was the family priest, so to speak.
 He led the worship by the offering of sacrifices to God.
-The Lord communicated directly with the people in various ways, e.g., by dreams (Gen. 31:11), visions (Gen. 46:2), personal appearances (Gen. 18:1), and specially appointed emissaries like Melchizedek (see Gen. 14:1ff; cf. also Heb.
-1:1).

 The patriarchal worship system is well illustrated in the lives of such men as Job (cf. 1:5) and Abraham (Gen. 12:8; 13:4, etc.).
 One historian has observed: “The concept of the patriarchal ‘God of the fathers’ is paralleled from the Old Assyrian tablets of the 19th century B.C. found in Cappacodia” (Yamauchi, 1290).

 When the Gentiles sinned (and there can be no sin without law — Rom.
 4:15; 1 Jn.
 3:4), they were punished.
 Ultimately, those antique nations will be judged by the “light” which they possessed, and not by that which is available today through the Scriptures.
-We are under a significantly greater measure of accountability in this age.
+Today, we are under a significantly greater measure of accountability in this age.

 At times, certain Gentiles would join themselves to the Hebrews by means of the “proselyte” procedure.
-On the day of Pentecost there were assembled at Jerusalem both “Jews and proselytes” (Acts 2:11; cf. 6:5; 13:43).
+On the day of Pentecost, there were assembled at Jerusalem both “Jews and proselytes” (Acts 2:11; cf. 6:5; 13:43).

 This meant that male Gentiles would receive circumcision, and all of the “converts” to the Israelite system would accept the responsibilities of the Mosaic law.
 There was even a place in the temple (called the Court of the Gentiles) to accommodate these adherents to Judaism.